top of page

 • Voice Acting Classes

-• Tips on how to find VO jobs
+• How & where to find VO jobs

-Truthfully, you could easily search "how do I become a voice actor?" and find LOTS of resources online (some of which I have linked below at the bottom of this page), but sometimes it can be overwhelming and hard to narrow down the many resources available, and there are also a lot of scams out there to sift through.
-So I created this page for aspiring voice actors to find legitimate information and various professional resources all on one easy to navigate page.
+If your goal is to break into the voice acting industry, then this is a great place to start!
+Truthfully, you can find LOTS of resources online (some of which I have linked at the bottom of this page), but sometimes it can be overwhelming, and there are also a lot of scams online to sift through.
+So I created this page to sum up voice-over topics and professional resources for beginners.

-This information may vary depending on the specific VO market you plan on pursuing, so I encourage you to branch out and seek multiple opinions from professionals who are working in the specific genre of voice-over that you wish to pursue.
+Keep in mind that this industry is always evolving, and this information may vary depending on the specific VO market and genre you plan on pursuing, so I encourage you to branch out and seek multiple opinions from professionals who are working in the specific area of voice-over that you want to pursue.

 (DISCLAIMER: My experience is based in the U.S. and I primarily work in the professional character voice acting industry specifically.
-Voice-over industries vary across the globe, and every genre of voice-over works differently)
+Voice-over industries vary across the globe, and every genre of voice-over works differently.
+If you would like to contribute to this page and help expand the information beyond my own expertise, please contact me HERE.)

 So you want to be a voice actor?